open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

 #### Console

 Make sure to call `AddXRayTraceIdWithSampler()` in the **beginning** when building `TracerProviderBuilder`.
-You’ll need to pass the sampler you’re using in your application.
-If you’re using the default sampler, just pass `new ParentBasedSampler(new AlwaysOnSampler())`.
+You'll need to pass the sampler you're using in your application.
+If you're using the default sampler, just pass `new ParentBasedSampler(new AlwaysOnSampler())`.
 If you want to trace AWS services, make sure to configure `AWSXRayPropagator`.

 ```
 using OpenTelemetry;